 For people who are either training for job roles in the medical profession, or you’re already qualified in medical imaging, one of the best ways to find work is to enlist the help of a specialist medical recruitment agency.

 You can find specialist recruitment agencies by searching online, either Australia-wide or in your area.
 Try search terms like:

 - And so on…

-The five most commonly used types of medical imaging have been mentioned in this article, but exciting new technology is in the wings, so keep an eye out for that.
+The five most commonly used types of medical imaging equipment used in a surgical center have been mentioned in this article, but exciting new technology is in the wings, so keep an eye out for that.